mark-summerfield/fhd/README.md

 The `fhd` package allows its clients to:

-- maintain a monitoring list of one or more files in a folder (and optionally in one or more subfolders) to be captured (i.e., add or remove files from the monitoring list);
+- monitor one or more files in the current folder (and optionally subfolders);
-- capture the monitored files as they are at this moment (in version-control-speak, “check in”)—each capture may include an optional comment and optional tag;
+- set one or more files to be ignored;
-- rename one or more files (so history is preserved despite the name change);
+- stop (or restart) monitoring a monitored file;
-- view previous captures of any monitored file;
+- state - this should return a list of the files `fhd` knows about and their state and whether any have been saved, and a list of any files in the same folder(s) whose state is unknown — these need to be either monitored or ignored;
-- compare any previous capture of any monitored file with the current file or any other previous capture;
+- save a snapshot of the monitored files (“check in”) with an optional comment;
-- restore any previous capture of any monitored file;
+- extract any previously saved copy (using a unique generated filename or a given filename);
-- delete one or more captures of a monitored file (thus forgetting parts of its history);
+- delete one or more previously saved copies of a monitored file (thus forgetting parts of its history);
 - purge a monitored file and its entire history so it disappears forever.

 `fhd` keeps all its data in a _single_ file with the `.fhd` extension.